 Cover image courtesy of New Zealand Tourism.
 Image: Fraser Clements.
 Additional images: Bigstock

 Hailing from Aotearoa New Zealand, Karllie Clifton is an avid midlife traveller and blogger who loves an adventure.
 At the end of 2015, Karllie left her teaching profession, sold her home and became a nomad for the next few years.
 It sparked a real passion for budget solo travel, which she now loves to inspire others to do.
-In the last few years alone, Karllie has visited over twenty countries and ticked off over more than 50 cities across three continents.
+In the last few years alone, Karllie has visited over twenty countries and ticked off more than 50 cities across three continents.
 She loves the great outdoors — especially hiking and anything to do with the ocean.